jbright-dev/AZ-01.Cloud-Resume-Project/cloud/README.md

 - Creating Frontend Readme
 <hr>

-# Frontend Overview
+# Cloud Overview
-## *Scope of Frontend*
+## *Scope of Cloud Services*
-### HTML document will be updated with personal information.
-After updates are made, a javascript file will be created and the visitor counter function will be written.
+### A Resource Group and CosmosDB Account will be created.
+Following creation a container will be generated and we will begin take the necessary steps to implement our backend Azure Function  <!-- omit in toc -->

 <hr>